glenn@gbs-designs.co.uk

 Includes all works to the party wall, party fence wall, party structure or boundary wall.
 This is very common place with loft conversions, removal of a chimney and such like in terraced and semi-detached dwellings.

-Excavations within Three or Six Metres (Section 6)
+Excavations within Three or Six Metres of an Existing Structure

 Any form of excavations such as digging for foundations within 3 or 6 metres of a neighbouring building or structure, depending on the excavations or proposed foundations.
 In properties that are terraced and semi-detached this is very hard to avoid, even some detached properties are within 3 metres of each other.